-I wanted to just quickly share with you some thought processes that some people have when they’re in a manipulative or an emotionally abusive relationship.
-That thought process is –“Am I the one that’s manipulative?
-Am I the one that’s being emotionally abusive?”
+I wanted to quickly share with you some thought processes that some people have when they’re in a manipulative or emotionally abusive relationship.
+They think, “Am I the manipulative one?
+Am I the one who’s being emotionally abusive?”

-I get this letter maybe once or twice a month and it’s usually from someone who’s been quite victimized from an emotionally abusive standpoint.
-So if they’ve been victimized in the sense where emotional abuse was taking place in the relationship often, the partner who is experiencing emotional abuse will feel like “maybe I was the emotional abuser, maybe I was the manipulator, maybe I was really doing these things to my partner and they were right about me.”
+I get this letter maybe once or twice a month, and it’s usually from someone who’s been quite victimized from an emotionally abusive standpoint.
+So if they’ve been victimized in the sense where emotional abuse was taking place in the relationship often, the partner who is experiencing emotional abuse will feel like “maybe I was the emotional abuser, maybe I was the manipulator, maybe I was really doing these things to my partner, and they were right about me.”

 Because what often happens is that the emotionally abusive, manipulative, controlling person will make you feel like you’re doing the things they’re doing.
-They will even say the things that they’re doing, you’re doing.
+They will even say the things that they’re doing.
+You’re doing.
 I mean, they won’t admit that they’re doing these things.
-They will push those things on to you and say, “You’re the one doing these things to me.”
+They will push those things onto you and say, “You’re the one doing these things to me.”

-Let me give you one gauge, one guide, one question that you can ask yourself to figure out if you’re the one that’s being manipulative, or you have these tendencies, or you’re emotionally abusive.
+Let me give you one gauge, one guide, one question that you can ask yourself to figure out if you’re the one who’s being manipulative, or you have these tendencies, or you’re emotionally abusive.
 The question is:

 Were you like this before this relationship?

 Were you like this in any other relationship?
 Were you often told, “Hey, why are you doing these things to me?
-You’re doing these things and you’re the problem, you’re the cause.”
+You’re doing these things and you’re the problem.
+You’re the cause.”

 If you get a “Well, no, not really.
-That wasn’t me before this relationship but maybe I developed it or maybe I started this behavior for whatever reason,” I’m going to tell you with 99% certainty that you are not the person that caused these issues.
+That wasn’t me before this relationship, but maybe I developed it, or maybe I started this behavior for whatever reason,” I’m going to tell you with 99% certainty that you are not the person that caused these issues.

 This is the emotional abuse formula.
-Let me give you a break and say this is the emotional abuse formula -that if you go into a relationship, not being this way, and then you start to develop behavior that might be considered emotionally abusive, controlling, manipulative -you very likely had to develop this to get your needs met.
+If you go into a relationship not being this way, then you start to develop behavior that might be considered emotionally abusive, controlling, or manipulative, you very likely had to develop these behaviors to get your needs met.

 So what you had to do was alter your behavior to fit into their behavior.
-This is what I mean when I say that I’m 99% sure that if you came into this relationship not doing these behaviors that you think are controlling or emotionally abusive, that you aren’t that person -you just had to develop behaviors so that you can get your needs met, so that you can get through the relationship in a way that made you feel somewhat normal or special or cared for, cared about.
+This is what I mean when I say that I’m 99% sure that if you came into this relationship not doing these behaviors that may be controlling or emotionally abusive, you aren’t that person.
+You just had to develop behaviors so that you could get your needs met and get through the relationship in a way that made you feel somewhat normal, special, cared for, or cared about.

-If your partner, if your friend, if your family members showed up in a different way -would you still act the way you do?
+If your partner, or friend, or family members showed up in a different way like this person showed up in your life, would you still act the way you do?
 Would you still lie?
 Would you still deceive?
 Would you still do any of the behaviors that you think might not be healthy for a relationship?

-Would you do all this all those things or would you not feel the need to do that?
-Because if the need is not in there –underlying, subconscious or conscious -then you’re probably not that person.
+Would you do all those things, or would you not feel the need to do that?
+Because if the need is not in there, whether you’re conscious of it or not, you’re probably not that person.

 If you take the brunt of it, they don’t have to deal with it, and they can push it all off on someone else and then they can make that person feel like they actually are responsible.
 They can make you feel responsible for everything that happens.

 You become fearful of your own decision-making because they keep reminding you of how bad of a decision-maker you are.
 When you once believed you were intelligent, after being in a relationship with someone like this for a while, you think that you’re dumb.
-You think that you are a bad decision-maker and you’re just not that smart.
+You think that you are a bad decision-maker, and you’re just not that smart.

 If you ever come up with the question, “Am I the manipulative one?
 Am I the one causing these problems?
 Maybe they’re right about me,” ask yourself the question, “Was I this way before?”

 If you are in a relationship for your life, like you grew up in a family and they’ve convinced you that you are always this way, ask yourself the question, “If that person wasn’t in my life, who would I be then?”

 Because the emotional abusers, the controllers, the manipulators, they’re going to be who they are with anyone.
 That’s who they are.
-Though, they usually show up as more kind, more caring, more sensitive to strangers or at least people that aren’t in their inner circle of intimate connections.
-They’re going to show up more kind for your friends, for anyone else that looks from the outside in and they want to be seen in a good light.
+Though, they usually show up as more kind, more caring, and more sensitive to strangers or at least people that aren’t in their inner circle of intimate connections.
+They’re going to show up more kind for your friends, for anyone else that looks from the outside in, and they want to be seen in a good light.

-Like my girlfriend once said, “You can always tell how they’re going to treat you by the way they treat the waiter”, by the way they treat what I might call inconsequential people to their life.
+Like my girlfriend once said, “You can always tell how they’re going to treat you by the way they treat the waiter” by the way, they treat what I might call inconsequential people to their life.

-It happened to me, the glimmer came when I was married.
-That glimmer of light, that glimmer of thought that came to me that said “Something needs to change about you.
+It happened to me.
+The glimmer came when I was married.
+That glimmer of light, that glimmer of thought that came to me that said, “Something needs to change about you.
 You’re losing these relationships.
 Your marriage is falling apart and something needs to change.
-Why don’t you take that opportunity to look inward, instead of looking outward at everyone else and trying to make them change for you?”
+Why don’t you take that opportunity to look inward instead of looking outward at everyone else and trying to make them change for you?”

-I hope that anyone listening to this can see that glimmer of thought or it can come to them in some way so that they can perhaps look inward and think “maybe I need to change something about myself.”
+I hope that anyone listening to this can see that glimmer of thought, or it can come to them in some way so that they can perhaps look inward and think, “Maybe I need to change something about myself.”

 Remember, if you weren’t this way and you are only this way in the relationship, and you are sensing that something is wrong with the relationship but you can’t quite figure out what it is, it’s probably not you.